PaulEzennolim/AI-Flappy-Bird/README.md

 solutions through evolution.
 This mechanism helps NEAT algorithms maintain evolutionary progress by preventing the persistence of ineffective or suboptimal genetic lineages, encouraging the exploration of new genetic combinations and network architectures that may lead to improved performance on the given task.

+This explanation aims to give you a better understanding of the config_feedforward.txt file and the overall project.

+Thank you for taking the time to check out this project!
+Your interest and support mean the world to me.